- Population: 80 million

 How does the IRC help in Germany?

-IRC-Deutschland works behind the scenes to strengthen German partners as they help refugees rebuild their lives.
+The IRC works behind the scenes to strengthen German partners as they help refugees rebuild their lives.
 We’re sharing with them our 80+ years of experience in assisting refugees and other people seeking asylum, which includes more than four decades of work in refugee resettlement and integration.

 We are equipping teachers with the necessary skills to provide safe and positive learning environments for refugee children.

-We are also working with local partners to help refugees find jobs and start businesses that enrich their new communities.
+We are working with local partners to help refugees find jobs and start businesses that enrich their new communities.